K-12 Standard Response Protocol Toolkit

 Doors, Locks, Stress and Fire Marshals

 A consistent observation by first responders is that human beings have difficulty completing even routine tasks when they are under stress.
 The otherwise simple task of locking the classroom door may become extremely difficult for a teacher who has just heard a Lockdown order.
 Elevated adrenaline levels may result in the loss of fine motor skills and often result in difficulty even inserting a key to lock a door.

 Keeping classroom doors locked during instruction has proven to be a time barrier.
-While this may create an inconvenience if students are late or need to re-enter classroom for other reasons, it provides an essential layer of protection against intruders.
+While this may create an inconvenience if students are late or need to re-enter a classroom for other reasons, it provides an essential layer of protection against intruders.

 Talk to the Fire Marshal

 It's important to discuss classroom security options and modification with local fire authorities.
-Variances in local Fire Codes and application may determine if it is an option for your schools.
+Variances in local Fire Codes and application may determine if keeping doors locked is an option for your schools.
+It is also recommended that you discuss fire evacuation drills to ensure local fire code compliance.

 Memorandums of Understanding (MOU)

 Establishing a Memorandum of Understanding (MOU) and/or Mutual Aid Agreement (MAA) between responding agencies and local resources is critical.
 It is insufficient to rely on a conversation or handshake between entities to respond to an incident or to provide resources during an emergency.

 “Establishing Memorandums of Understanding (MOUs) between stakeholders is critical.”